• Skip to primary navigation

 • You can freeze these muffins if you wish.

-Keyword Apple Muffins, Freezer Friendly, Lunchbox Snacks, Muffins, Thermomix
+Keyword Apple Muffins, Lunchbox Snacks, Thermomix

 Tried this recipe?
 Please leave a rating and tag me on Instagram!
 Mention @createbakemake or tag #createbakemake!